 We want you to be as prepared as possible, and the CauseVox team is here to help you have a successful fundraising campaign.
 Here are a few example campaigns that showcase how other organizations have used CauseVox to drive success on #GivingTuesday:

-CauseVox makes it easy for you to manage relationships with your supporters and create personalized fundraising sites, peer-to-peer campaigns, and donation pages, all in one place, while also providing a remarkable giving experience your supporters will love.
+Make your #GivingTuesday less stressful and more successful with CauseVox.
+Manage relationships with your supporters and easily create personalized fundraising sites, peer-to-peer campaigns, and donation pages, all in one place, while also providing a remarkable giving experience your supporters will love.

 Ready to make 2019 your best #GivingTuesday, yet?
 Let’s get started!